††††† 201 KAR 35:030. Code of Ethics.

 ††††† (b) Appropriate steps have been taken to protect client identity and confidentiality.

-††††† (4) An alcohol and drug counselor shall store or dispose of a client record so as to maintain confidentiality.
+††††† (5) A credential holder shall store or dispose of a client record so as to maintain confidentiality.

 ††††† Section 3.
 Publication Credit.
-An alcohol and drug counselor shall assign credit to all who have contributed to the published material and for the work upon which publication is based.
-An alcohol and drug counselor shall:
+A credential holder shall assign credit to all who have contributed to the published material and for the work upon which publication is based.
+A credential holder shall:

-††††† (2) Acknowledge in a footnote or introductory statement minor contributions of a professional character, extensive clerical or similar assistance;
+††††† (2) Acknowledge in a footnote or introductory statement minor contributions of a professional character, or extensive clerical or similar assistance; and

 ††††† (3) Acknowledge, through specific citations, unpublished, as well as published, material that has directly influenced the research or writing.

 ††††† Section 4.
 Professional Competence and Integrity.
-An alcohol and drug counselor shall maintain standards of professional competence and integrity and shall be subject to disciplinary action for:
+(1) A credential holder shall maintain standards of professional competence and integrity and shall be subject to disciplinary action if:

-††††† (2) Impairment due to mental incapacity or the abuse of alcohol or other substances which negatively impact the practice of alcohol and drug counseling;
+††††† 1.
+Is impaired due to mental capacity or the abuse or use of alcohol or other substances that negatively impacts the practice of alcohol and drug counseling or peer support services;

-††††† (3) Refusing to comply with an order issued by the board; or
+††††† 2.
+Refuses to comply with an order issued by the board;

-††††† (b) Appearing before the board at the time and place designated; or
+††††† b.
+Appearing before the board at the time and place designated;

-††††† (6) An alcohol and drug counselor shall comply with all the policies and procedures of the facilities where he is employed.
-If there is conflict with the policies or procedures of the facility and this code of ethics, the alcohol and drug counselor shall report this conflict to the Kentucky Board of Certification of Alcohol and Drug Counselors.
+††††† (3) A credential holder shall comply with all the policies and procedures of the facilities where a credential holder is employed.
+If there is conflict with the policies or procedures of the facility and this code of ethics, the credential holder shall report this conflict to the Kentucky Board of Alcohol and Drug Counselors.

 ††††† Section 5.
 Responsibility to a Student or Supervisee.
-An alcohol and drug counselor shall:
+A credential holder shall:

 ††††† (2) Avoid exploiting the trust and dependency of a student or supervisee;

-††††† (3) Try to avoid a social, business, personal, or other dual relationship that could:
+††††† (3) Avoid a social, business, personal, or other dual relationship that could:

 ††††† (a) Impair professional judgment; and